Manafort Moved Closer To Washington As He Continues Seeking New Trial Venue

 Manafort has asked to delay the Virginia trial for months.

-Prosecutors working for Justice Department special counsel Robert Mueller have signaled they're ready to start their case in Virginia on July 25th as planned.
+Prosecutors working for Justice Department special counsel Robert Mueller, however, have signaled they're ready to start their case in Virginia on July 25 as planned.

 The special counsel's office also opposes a proposed change in the location of the trial from Alexandria, Va., in the National Capital Region, southwest to Roanoke.

-Manafort's legal team argued that not only could he not get a politically fair jury in more Democratic-leaning Northern Virginia, people in Southwest Virginia have less access to high-speed Internet and other communications, which means potential jurors there wouldn't be familiar enough with his case to prejudge it.
+Manafort's legal team argued that not only could he not get a politically fair jury in more Democratic-leaning Northern Virginia, but that people in southwest Virginia have less access to high-speed Internet and other communications, which means potential jurors there wouldn't be familiar enough with his case to prejudge it.

 The Roanoke Times welcomed the prospective change in venue in an editorial on Tuesday — "think of what a weeks-long national trial would mean for hotels and restaurants," it wrote — but it slammed the idea that locals don't know about current events.